noisepy/NoisePy/README.md

 ```
 <img src="/docs/src/waveform.png" width="800" height="250">

 Note that the script also offers the flexibility to download data from an existing station list with a format same to the outputed CSV file.
 In this case, the variable of `down_list` should be set to `True` in the script.

+**1B.
+DEAL SAC or miniseed files on your local disk (`S0A_download_MPI.py`)**\
+If you just want to deal with the local data stored as SAC/miniseed format on your own disk, you should use this script.
+Most of the variables are pretty straighforward to understand.
+What this script essentially do is to prepare the SAC/miniseed files for the NoisePy package.
+In this script, it preprocess the data to cut, trim and downsample it into your targeted range. (choose when you have messy data!
+Trust me, this script is a better choice compared to the `S1_fft_cc_MPI.py`).
+Based on our test, this script could handles seismic data that is broken into small pieces and have messy format such as overlapping time for the broken pieces etc.

 **2. Perform cross correlations (`S1_fft_cc_MPI.py`)**\
 This is the core script of NoisePy, which performs [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) to all noise data first before they are further cross-correlated.
 This means that we are performing [cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) in the frequency domain.
 In the script, several options are provided to calculate the cross correlation in different ways, including `raw`, `coherency` and `deconv` (see our paper<sup>*</sup> for detailed definition).
 We choose `decon` as an example when running the script, and it will create a new folder called `CCF` along with a new ASDF file of the same name as the downloaded file.
 The new ASFD file in the `CCF` folder contains cross-correlation functions between all small time segments of `cc_len` long for all station pairs, and you can show their temporal variation by using the following command lines that calls `plot_substack_cc` function in `plot_modules`.